back1992/mojitos/README.md

 ## Mojit

-A Mojit is a collection of YUI Modules.
+A Mojit is a collection of AMD Modules.
 Mojits use folders in predefined locations to group ".js" files and infer relationships between them.

     mojits/
         mojit_name/